Human chess: Fictional representations

 Human chess is a theme in Lewis Carroll's Through the Looking-Glass (1871).

-The Chessmen of Mars depicts a version of a Martian chess variant called Jetan where the pieces are human captives and captures in the game are replaced by fights to the death between them.
+The E.R.
+Burroughs pulp novel The Chessmen of Mars depicts an ordeal called Jetan, which is a Martian variant of chess in which the pieces are all human captives, and captures in the game are replaced by fights to the death between them.

-Land of the Giants 2/4 "Deadly Pawn" an insane Chessmaster uses the little People as live chess pieces-who if they cant escape are either going to be turned over to the SIDE or killed!
+In the TV program Land of the Giants "Deadly Pawn" (se.2, ep.4), an insane chess master uses the little people as live chess pieces; if they can't escape, they are either turned over to the SIDE, or killed.

-Harry Potter and the Philosopher's Stone features a game of Wizard's chess with magically animated human-sized pieces.
+The book and movie Harry Potter and the Philosopher's Stone features a game of Wizard's chess with magically animated human-sized pieces.
 The characters Harry, Ron, and Hermione take the place of three of the pieces.

-Hunters featured a game of human chess played at a concentration camp during WWII.
-This was criticized by the Auschwitz Museum since such a game never actually took place.
+An episode of the TV series Hunters featured a game of human chess, staged as having been played at a concentration camp during WWII.
+The Auschwitz Museum criticized the episode, since no such game ever actually took place.

 Episode "Checkmate" of The Prisoner features the protagonist in such a chess match.

-The part "Chess" of Tales of the Unusual features a human chess game that the main protagonist is forced to play.
-Eliminated human chess pieces seems to be killed, but revealed in the end that all kills and all deaths are faked.
+The section "Chess" in the horror movie Tales of the Unusual features a human chess game in which the main protagonist is forced to play.
+Those human chess pieces who are eliminated in the game seem to be killed; at the end it revealeds that all the killings and deaths were faked.